cakephp/docs/en/installation/url-rewriting.rst

         }
     }

-If for some exotic reason you cannot change your root diretory and need to run your project from a subfolder like example.com/subfolder/, you will have to inject "/webroot" in each request.
+If for some exotic reason you cannot change your root directory and need to run your project from a subfolder like example.com/subfolder/, you will have to inject "/webroot" in each request.